-Those diagnosed with lumbar facet syndrome may experience symptoms that will affect your lower back, buttocks, thighs, and possibly your lower legs and feet.
-Facet syndrome, also known as spinal arthritis, is a condition in which the articular cartilage of the vertebral facet joints breaks down due to age, injury, or repetitive actions.
+Those diagnosed with lumbar facet syndrome may experience symptoms that affect their lower back, buttocks, thighs and, possibly, lower legs and feet.
+Facet syndrome, also known as spinal arthritis, is a condition in which the articular cartilage of the vertebral facet joints breaks down due to age, injury or repetitive actions.
 The articular surfaces of the facet joints become inflamed and may become uncomfortable as they rub against each other.
 Inflammation may stimulate bone spur (osteophyte) development.
 The resulting symptoms can include the following:

 - Lower back pain

 - Radiating pain down the buttocks or back of the thighs